Affiliate links on Android Authority may earn us a commission. Learn more.

 - Ensure that your smartphone and watch are within Bluetooth connectivity range and the path between them is relatively unobstructed.

-- Still facing issues?
-Try restarting your watch.
-You can find details of how to do this on your respective device at the foot of this article.
+- Restart your watch.
+You can find details on how to do this on your device at the foot of this article.

 - If all else fails, unpair your smartwatch from your phone.

-- To do this, head to your phone’s Bluetooth menu and manually unpair the wearable.
+- Head to your phone’s Bluetooth menu and manually unpair the wearable.
 Restart the pairing process.

 Problem #2: Syncing issues